Displayed prices are for multiple nights. Check the site for price per night. I see hostels starting at 200b/day and hotels from 500b/day on agoda.

 Butch replied to eyes4thais's topic in Hotel and Accommodation Questions

 welcome to the forum, as you have just joined and the first thign you do is put up a negative review of a place which is a4 year old post anyway, some people might doubt your reasons for doing so.
 When you attempted to take the womans photo, why didn't you stand a distance away?.
 Also, if she kept your phone then that is theft, call the police and get it back.
 If the security staff witnessed the girl damaging the door, why didn't they stop her? why didn't you film it and why didn't you report the theft and damage to the Police?.
-Tell her to call immigration, get them down there and -
+Tell her to call immigration, get them down there and call her bluff, then they'll check if she had followed the relevant rules introduced regarding registering foreigners.
+To be honest I know people do have issues with hotel staff, but 99% of the time it is down to misunderstanding or the guest being drunk and abusive, or some other problem. -

 -